st-tech/zr-obp/docs/poc.rst

         )
         policy.initialize()

-        # store relative estimation errors of OPE estimators at each bootstrap sample
+        # store relative estimation errors of OPE estimators estimated with each bootstrap sample
         for estimator_name, relative_estimation_error in relative_estimation_errors.items():
             evaluation_of_ope_results[estimator_name][b] = relative_estimation_error

-    # estimate confidence intervals of relative estimation by nonparametric bootstrap method
+    # estimate confidence intervals of relative estimation error by the nonparametric bootstrap method
     evaluation_of_ope_results_with_ci = {est.estimator_name: dict() for est in ope_estimators}
     for estimator_name in evaluation_of_ope_results_with_ci.keys():
         evaluation_of_ope_results_with_ci[estimator_name] = estimate_confidence_interval_by_bootstrap(